dereneaton/ipyrad/docs/installation.rst

 The easiest way to install ipyrad_ and all of its dependencies is with conda_, a command line program for installing Python packages.
-If you already have conda installed skip to the `install ipyrad`_ section below.
+If you already have conda installed skip to the `ipyrad install`_ section below.
 Otherwise, follow these instructions to first install conda_ for Python 2.7 on your system.

 Conda comes in two flavors, anaconda_ and miniconda_.
 The only difference